Vendor Terms and Conditions

 vi. contain any Virus; and

 vii. cause the Site or the CMS or functionality to be interrupted, damaged or impaired in any way.

-i. where applicable, state clearly on the relevant Product page that a Product is a personalised or specially-made Product, and/or that such Product requires Customer approval of proof prior to its production by you, and will display the relevant corresponding delivery times;
+i. where applicable, state clearly on the relevant Product page that when a Product is a personalised or specially-made Product, whether you require Customer approval of proof prior to its production by you, and display the relevant corresponding delivery times;

 i. any direct or indirect link to other websites including your own website;